Cockburn Central

 Cockburn Central has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects likely affecting the region.
-Notable initiatives include Stockland Bull Creek Shopping Centre Upgrade, Harmony Apartments, Aboriginal Cultural and Visitors Centre Bibra Lake, and Cockburn Central West.
-The following list details those most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 17 such projects that are anticipated to impact the area.
+Notable projects include the Stockland Bull Creek Shopping Centre Upgrade, Harmony Apartments, Aboriginal Cultural and Visitors Centre Bibra Lake, and Cockburn Central West.
+The following list details those projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.